ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

 .. note::

-   The Ansys Customer Excellence (ACE) team uses a tool across Azure TFS (Team Foundation Server) to track vulnerabilities.
+   The Ansys Customer Excellence (ACE) team uses a scanner tool called *snyk* to track vulnerabilities.
    The same tool could be used, but dedicated to the PyAnsys open source environment.
    This means using the tool in an environment isolated from the Ansys Azure codebase.